Paliverse/DualSenseX/README.md

 `OFF (for no Emulation, reading only inside app)`

-Whether you're using Steam or a different platform, you will be able to use DualSenseX with all Games!
+Whether you're using Steam or a different platform, you will be able to use DualSenseX with all games!

-Connection type supports both USB and Bluetooth with full functionaliy!
+Connection type supports both USB and Bluetooth with full functionality!

 ## Download and Install